shrimplines/music-player/README.md

-# ‧₊˚ iPod Spotify Widget ˚₊‧
+# ‧₊˚ iPod Media Widget ˚₊‧

 ### basically a tiny iPod for your desktop ‧₊˚✧

-it lets you control spotify using the skip forward/back and pause buttons on the click wheel.
+it lets you control spotify (or other forms of playing media) using the skip forward/back and pause buttons on the click wheel.

 ## ✧ what it does